ukneutron/ukneutron.github.io/proposals.md

 ISIS has finished its long shutdown to enable refurbishment of the [first target station](https://www.isis.stfc.ac.uk/Pages/Target-Station-1.aspx) and [replacement of a tank in the linear accelerator](https://www.isis.stfc.ac.uk/Pages/TH_LinacTank4_beadpull.aspx).
 More information about ISIS long shutdown will be found [here](https://www.isis.stfc.ac.uk/Pages/For-Users.aspx).

-#### The Swiss Spallation Neutron Source (SINQ)
-The next proposal round will be opened in Mat, 2023.
-Deadline is 15th May, 2023.
-More information will be found [here](https://www.psi.ch/en/sinq)

 #### Institut Laue-Langevin (ILL)
 ILL is now accepting standard proposals for beamtime thoughout the year Deadline of these poposals will be February, 2024.
 More information will be found [here](https://www.ill.eu/users/applying-for-beamtime/proposal-submission).\
 ILL is in a long shutdown to facilitate the ILL20-23 programme, whch is the ILL’s most important maintenance and upgrade programme, involving several long shutdowns.
 More information about ILL long shutdown will be found [here](https://www.ill.eu/users/instruments/modernisation-programmes/ill2023).

+#### The Swiss Spallation Neutron Source (SINQ)
+SINQ is now accepting proposals.
+Deadline is 15th November, 2023.
+More information will be found [here](https://www.psi.ch/en/sinq)

 #### Australian Centre for Neutron Scattering (ANSTO)